 Method: Read the first paragraph, and the headings and first sentences of later paragraphs and sections.

-To sample the reading material more thoroughly than you do in a preview, as you may not intend to read the material at a later time.
+You use overview skimming to sample the reading material more thoroughly than you do in a preview, as you may not intend to read the material at a later time.

 This awareness will help you to understand the content, to recall more information, and to see relationships more clearly and quickly.